Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 The NServiceBus will be deprecated as of Version 9 and users are recommended to switch to self hosting for new endpoints.
 Upgrading existing endpoints is still supported for Version 8

-## Incompatible with NuGet X.Y
+## Installation incompatible with NuGet

-NuGet no longer support packages adding files and modifying project files.
+NuGet no longer support packages adding source files and modifying project files.
 This means that installing the host won't result in a runnable endpoint.
 Existing endpoints using the host can be upgraded without issues.

-## Incompatible with the new Visual Studio project system

-TBD: What is actally not compatible?

 ## Migrating procedure